ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-1 A young gentleman happening to .sit. at
-church in a pew adjoining t one in which
-sat a young lady for whom he conceived
 a violent passion, was desirous of entering
 into a courtship on the spot ; but the place
 not suiting a formal declaration, the exigen­